80 Years of Innovative Design & Craftsmanship

 We have been using the same age old technique of lost wax casting.

 It is a little known fact that most diamond jewellery in SA is imported from China.
-The benefit of having our own workshop means that we can guarantee the quality and service our pieces but more importantly we are creating SA jobs.
+The benefit of having our own workshop means that we can guarantee the quality and service of our pieces but more importantly we are creating SA jobs.

 We are very proud of our Browns academy.
 In South Africa, we have a shortage of skilled jewellers which is why every year we take in a group of students who have had no formal training and we teach them the art of fine jewellery making.
 At the end of the training period we keep the very best and feed the others back into the industry.